Yoshuag11/etherpad-lite/README.md

 # Requisites

-Because Etherpad is embedded to the app trough an iframe and etherpad works by setting specific cookies, a secure connection is required to successfully run the application.
+Because Etherpad is embedded to the app trough an iframe and Etherpad works by setting specific cookies, a secure connection is required to successfully run the application.

-Here is a [tutorial](https://web.dev/how-to-use-local-https/) on how to create both the key and certificate required to securely initiate Etherpad.
+Here is a [tutorial](https://web.dev/how-to-use-local-https/) on how to create both the key and certificate files required to securely initiate Etherpad.

 Once the aforementioned files are created, they need to be configured in `src/node/utils/Settings.js` using the exported object `ssl`, as well in `packages/app/server/index.js`, setting them within the `options` object variable provided to `createServer` contructor method.